Yandex Cloud

 • Using the built-in Yandex Managed Service for Apache Kafka® MirrorMaker connector.

-This method is easy to configure and does not require you to create an intermediate VM.
+This method is easy to configure and does not require creating an intermediate VM.

-To use this method, first install and configure the utility on an intermediate VM.
+This requires setting up the utility manually on an intermediate virtual machine.
 Use this method only if it is not possible to migrate data using the built-in MirrorMaker connector for whatever reason.

-Both methods are also suitable for migrating a Managed Service for Apache Kafka® cluster with one host to a different availability zone.
+Both methods are also suitable for migrating a single-host Managed Service for Apache Kafka® cluster to a different availability zone.

 1. Create a connector.